fp7mplane/protocol-ri/doc/protocol-spec.md

 Four kinds of constraints are currently supported for mPlane parameters:

 - No constraint: all values are allowed.
 This is signified by the special constraint string '`*`'.
 - Single value constraint: only a single value is allowed.
 This is intended for use for capabilities which are conceivably configurable, but for which a given component only supports a single value for a given parameter due to its own out-of-band configuration or the permissions of the client for which the capability is valid.
-For example, the source address of an active measurement of a single-homed probe might be given as '`source.ip4: 192.0.2.3`'.
+For example, the source address of an active measurement of a single-homed probe might be given as '`source.ip4: 192.0.2.19`'.
 - Set constraint: multiple values are allowed, and are explicitly listed, separated by the '`,`' character.
-For example, a multi-homed probe allowing two potential source addresses on two different networks might be given as '`source.ip4: 192.0.2.3, 192.0.3.4`'.
+For example, a multi-homed probe allowing two potential source addresses on two different networks might be given as '`source.ip4: 192.0.2.19, 192.0.3.21`'.
 - Range constraint: multiple values are allowed, between two ordered values, separated by the special string '`...`'.
 Range constraints are inclusive.
 A measurement allowing a restricted range of source ports might be expressed as '`source.port: 32768 ...
 65535`'
 - Prefix constraint: multiple values are allowed within a single network, as specified by a network address and a prefix.
 A prefix constraint may be satisfied by any network of host address completely contained within the prefix.
 An example allowing probing of any host within a given /24 might be '`destination.ip4: 192.0.2.0/24`'.

 Parameter and constraint values must be a representation of an instance of the primitive type of the associated element.

-*[**Editor's Note**: work pointer]*
+### Metadata

+The `metadata` section contains measurement __metadata__: key-value pairs associated with a capability inherited by its specification and results.
+Metadata can also be thought of as immutable parameters.
+This is intended to represent information which can be used to make decisions at the client as to the applicability of a given capability (e.g. details of algorithms used or implementation-specific information) as well as to make adjustments at post-measurement analysis time when contained within results.

+An example metadata element might be '`measurement.identifier: qof`', which identifies the underlying tool taking measurements, such that later analysis can correct for known peculiarities in the implementation of the tool.
+Another example might be '`location.longitude = 8.55272`', which while not particularly useful for analysis purposes, can be used to draw maps of measurements.

-### Result Columns
+### Result Columns and Values

+Results are represented using two sections: `results` which identify the elements to be returned by the measurement, and `resultvalues` which contains the actual values. `results` appear in all statements, while `resultvalues` appear only in result messages.

-The `results` section contains an ordered list of __result columns__ for a given measurement: values which will be returned by the measurement.
-The result columns are identified the names of the elements from the element registry.
+The `results` section contains an ordered list of __result columns__ for a given measurement: names of elements which will be returned by the measurement.
+The result columns are identified by the names of the elements from the element registry.

-### Result Values

 The `resultvalues` section contains an ordered list of ordered lists (or, rather, a two dimensional array) of values of results for a given measurement, in row-major order.
 The columns in the result values appear in the same order as the columns in the `results` section.
-Result values appear only in result messages.

 Values for each column must be a representation of an instance of the primitive type of the associated result column element.

-### Metadata

-The `metadata` section contains message __metadata__: key-value pairs associated with a capability inherited by its specification and results.
-Metadata can also be thought of as immutable parameters.
-This is intended to represent information which can be used to make decisions at the client as to the applicability of a given capability (e.g. details of algorithms used or implementation-specific information) as well as to make adjustments at post-measurement analysis time when contained within results.

 ### Export